 Easily one of the most identifiable and recognizable landmarks on Milos is Sarakiniko.

-Sarakiniko beach is located on the northeastern part of the island and looks like pieces of the moon have been picked up and placed on Earth, on Milos island.
-The island of Milos is one of the most volcanic islands in Greece, and this lunar landscape proudly represents this.
+Sarakiniko Beach is located on the northeastern part of the island and looks like pieces of the moon have been picked up and placed on Earth.
+Milos is one of the most volcanic islands in Greece, and this lunar landscape proudly represents this.
+If you visit any beach in Milos, make it this one.

-From its long, white, smooth rocks encapsulating the sea, to watching brave divers jump the cliffs, Sarakiniko is a must-see and visit for anyone planning a Milos itinerary.
+From its long, white, smooth rocks encapsulating the sea, to watching brave divers jump the cliffs, Sarakiniko is a must-see and visit for anyone planning to visit Milos.

 Ancient Theater of Milos & Catacombs